Blotch3D/Blotch3D/README.md

     etc. at any 2D or 3D position, and make text follow a sprite in 2D or 3D.

--   Attach sprites to other sprites to create associated structures of sprite trees as large as you want.
+-   Attach sprites to other sprites to create 'sprite trees' as large as you want.
 Child sprite orientation and position is relative to its parent sprite's orientation and position, and can be changed dynamically.
-(Sprite trees are dynamic scene graphs.)
+(That is, sprite trees are dynamic scene graphs.)

 -   Override all steps in the drawing of each sprite.